Key Takeaways

 - Still Illegal: Despite years of legislative attempts, sports betting remains unauthorized in Oklahoma.
 Bills have passed chambers but never become law.

 - The Core Dispute: Governor Stitt has pushed for commercial operators alongside tribes.
-Tribal nations and OIGA argue that gaming compacts already provide the framework and that exclusivity should be protected.
+Tribal nations and the Oklahoma Indian Gaming Association argue that gaming compacts already provide the framework and that exclusivity should be protected.

 How We Got Here

 The Supreme Court's 2018 decision in Murphy v.
 NCAA struck down the federal ban on sports betting, opening the door for states to authorize and regulate it themselves.
-Within six years, more than 35 states had done so in some form.
-Oklahoma wasn't among them.
+Many states have since done so in some form.
+Oklahoma has not.

 The obstacle hasn't been lack of interest.
 Multiple sports betting bills have been introduced in nearly every legislative session since 2018.
 Some have passed one chamber or the other.
 None have become law.